Canis lupus furlongi

-Furlong's wolf (Canis lupus furlongi) is a fossil subspecies of grey wolf which lived during the Late Pleistocene.
+Canis lupus furlongi, or Furlong's wolf, is a fossil subspecies of grey wolf which lived during the Late Pleistocene.

 Taxonomy

 In 1910, American palaeontologist John Campbell Merriam described a subspecies of wolf Canis occidentalis furlongi based on several fragmentary remains from the La Brea Tar Pits.
 A year later, he described a larger wolf which he named Canis milleri.
 The specimens belonging to this wolf were collected from the same area.
 Robert A. Allen synonymised Canis milleri into Canis lupus in 1969, as a result of similar measurements between the type specimen of C. milleri and a C. lupus specimen.

 It had been previously suggested that C. l. furlongi was the result of hybridisation between another grey wolf subspecies and the dire wolf.
 However, a 2021 study suggested reproductive isolation prevented dire wolves to hybridise with related canid species such as wolves and dogs, possibly being a factor to their extinction.